polyglotdev/devops-beginners-to-advanced-with-projects/README.md

 Linux is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.

 Linus Torvalds released the Linux kernel in 1991.
 He developed the Linux kernel on MINIX using the GNU C Compiler.
 He was inspired by MINIX, a Unix-like operating system based on a microkernel architecture.

+### Commands and File System

+- `ls`: List files and directories
+- `pwd`: Print working directory
+- `cd`: Change directory
+- `touch`: Create a file
+- `mkdir`: Create a directory
+- `rm`: Remove a file
+- `rmdir`: Remove a directory
+- `cp`: Copy files and directories
+- `mv`: Move and rename files and directories
+- `cat`: Concatenate files and print on the standard output
+- `more`: File perusal filter for crt viewing
+- `less`: Opposite of more
+- `head`: Output the first part of files
+- `tail`: Output the last part of files
+- `grep`: Print lines matching a pattern
+- `find`: Search for files in a directory hierarchy
+- `chmod`: Change file mode bits
+- `chown`: Change file owner and group
+- `ps`: Report a snapshot of the current processes
+- `kill`: Send a signal to a process
+- `killall`: Kill processes by name
+- `ifconfig`: Configure a network interface
+- `ping`: Send ICMP ECHO_REQUEST to network hosts

+### Where things live on the filesystem

+- `/`: The root directory
+- `/bin`: Essential command binaries
+- `/boot`: Static files of the boot loader
+- `/dev`: Device files
+- `/etc`: Host-specific system configuration
+- `/home`: Home directories
+- `/lib`: Essential shared libraries and kernel modules
+- `/media`: Mount point for removable media
+- `/mnt`: Mount point for mounting a filesystem temporarily
+- `/opt`: Add-on application software packages
+- `/proc`: Virtual filesystem providing process and kernel information